jbcodeforce/shift_left_utils/docs/command.md

 * `--yaml`: Output the report in YAML format
 * `--json`: Output the report in JSON format
 * `--graph`: Output the report in Graphical tree
+* `--output-file-name TEXT`: Output file name to save the report.
 * `--help`: Show this message and exit.

 ### `pipeline deploy`